NiramaiPNayanar/LOIC-and-Slowloris-installation-/README.md

 # LOIC-and-Slowloris-installation

 This contains Step by Step installation of both LOIC and Slowloris .
-This is just for educational purpose .
+This is just for educational purpose only.